Little Yellow Wheelbarrow

 Now that you know why you should consider growing flowers from seeds, let’s talk about which varieties.
 It’s important to choose flowers that are easy to grow from seed, or you may find it’s more trouble than it’s worth.

-Not every flower is a good candidate, but these ten are simple to grow and gorgeous additions to any garden.
+Not every flower is a good candidate, but these are twelve of the easiest flowers to grow from seed, and are a gorgeous additions to any garden.

 Annual Phlox